kinanmouk/UN-Parallel-Corpora-Analysis/README.md

 **Goal:** Explore the Linguistic Elements of the six Official United Nations' Languages: English, Spanish, French, Russian, Arabic, and Mandarin Chinese.

 **Data Source:** [United Nations, Department for General Assembly and Conference Management: UN Parallel Corpora](https://conferences.unite.un.org/uncorpus)

+## Summary
+This project counts as submission for my term project for LING1340 Data Science for Linguists instructed by Na-Rae Han at the University of Pittsburgh.
+All data was obtained from the [UN website](https://conferences.unite.un.org/uncorpus) and processed using `nltk` and `SpaCy`.

 ## Directory
 - [**`final_report.md`**](final_report.md) is my final report write-up.